Book a Demo

 Based on the combined financial profile, a signal indicating whether a lead is likely to be approved for financing options.

 Closers use the combined financial profile to decide which payment option to lead with.
 A lead with strong available credit gets a card option presented confidently.
-A lead who needs financing gets it framed proactively, not as a last resort.
+A lead who needs financing gets it framed proactively.

 Many high-ticket offers have financing partners on the back end.
-Knowing at opt-in whether a lead is likely to qualify lets your closer prepare the right payment option before the call - instead of running financing awkwardly at the close and finding out it won't go through.
+Knowing at opt-in whether a lead is likely to qualify lets your closer prepare the right payment option before the call starts.

-Real example: Joey Western's sales team uses available credit data to decide exactly how to frame payment before the call starts.
+Real example: Joey Western's sales team uses available credit data to decide how to frame payment before they say a single word.
 His closers go in knowing whether to lead with credit card, financing, or a combination.

 Every signal lands right next to the lead's name in your dialer or CRM - before anyone picks up the phone.